markbirbeck/youknowfordevs.com/_posts/2018-10-29-using__writev-to-create-a-fast-writable-stream-for-elasticsearch.md

 ---
 layout: post
-title:  "Using _writev() to Create a Fast, Writable Stream for ElasticSearch"
+title:  "Using _writev() to Create a Fast, Writable Stream for Elasticsearch"
 date:   2018-10-29 11:37:01 +0000
 comments: true
 tags: